orbit-online/upkg/README.md

 List of files and folders the package consists of.
 An array of paths relative to the repository root.
 Only items listed here and in [commands](#commands) will be part of the final package installation.
-All listed paths _must_ exist, folders _must_ have a trailing slash.
+All listed paths _must_ exist and folders _must_ have a trailing slash.

 ```
 {